Induced Disjoint Paths in Claw-Free Graphs: Preliminaries

 \begin{lemma}[\cite{HPV1998}] The problem of detecting all twin sets in an $n$-vertex graph with $m$ edges is solvable in $O(n+m)$ time. \end{lemma}

-Two disjoint cliques $A$ and $B$ form a \emph{proper W-join} in a graph $G$ if the following four conditions hold.
-First, both $A$ and $B$ contain more than one vertex.
-Second, every vertex $v\in V(G)\setminus(A \cup B)$ is either adjacent to all vertices of $A$ or to no vertex of $A$, and either adjacent to all vertices of $B$ or to no vertex of $B$.
-Third, every vertex in $A$ is adjacent to at least one vertex in $B$ and non-adjacent to at least one vertex in $B$.
-Fourth, every vertex in $B$ is adjacent to at least one vertex in $A$ and non-adjacent to at least one vertex in $A$.
+Two disjoint cliques $A$ and $B$ form a \emph{proper W-join} in a graph $G$ if $|A|\geq 2$, $|B|\geq 2$, every vertex $v\in V(G)\setminus(A \cup B)$ is either adjacent to all vertices of $A$ or to no vertex of $A$, every vertex in $A$ is adjacent to at least one vertex in $B$ and non-adjacent to at least one vertex in $B$, and the above also holds with $A$ and $B$ reversed.

 We need the following result by King and Reed~\cite{KR08}.

 \begin{lemma}[\cite{KR08}] The problem of detecting a proper W-join in an $n$-vertex graph with $m$ edges is solvable in $O(n^2m)$ time. \end{lemma}